How To Write C++ Variables

 When information is stored in a variable, it is stored at a particular memory location.
 When it is updated, it is stored at a different address.

-Unlike other programming languages, C++ doesn’t initialize variables with a specific value (such as zero).
+Unlike other programming languages, C++ doesn’t initialize variables to give value such as zero.
 Instead, uninitialized variables pick up random garbage value which happens to be at that location at the time of compilation.

 There are two types of variable initialization in C++: